netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 All servers implementing a txid mechanism MUST maintain a txid meta data value for each configuration datastore supported by the server.
-Txid mechanism implementations MAY also maintain txid meta data values for elements deeper in the YANG data tree.
-The elements for which the server maintains txids are collectively referred to as the "versioned elements".
+Txid mechanism implementations MAY also maintain txid meta data values for nodes deeper in the YANG data tree.
+The nodes for which the server maintains txids are collectively referred to as the "versioned nodes".

+FIXME: Update text about candidate, which works differently.
+FIXME: What about the system ds?
+FIXME: Add text: Some txid mechanisms may have an internal order, such as timestamps, while others may not.
+In general, the only operation defined on a a pair of txid values is testing them for equality.
+FIXME: text about txid mismatch => server MUST return all children may not be true if there is a child match.
+FIXME: Examples use a monotonously increasing int for etag.
+That is just an example of one possible way to implement etags.
+The only defined operation is test for equality.

-The server returning txid values for the versioned elements MUST ensure the txid values are changed every time there has been a configuration change at or below the element associated with the txid value.
-This means any update of a config true element will result in a new txid value for all ancestor versioned elements, up to and including the datastore root itself.
+The server returning txid values for the versioned nodes MUST ensure the txid values are changed every time there has been a configuration change at or below the node associated with the txid value.
+This means any update of a config true node will result in a new txid value for all ancestor versioned node, up to and including the datastore root itself.

-This also means a server MUST update the txid value for any elements that change as a result of a configuration change, regardless of source, even if the changed elements are not explicitly part of the change payload.
+This also means a server MUST update the txid value for any nodes that change as a result of a configuration change, regardless of source, even if the changed nodes are not explicitly part of the change payload.
 An example of this is dependent data under YANG [RFC 7950](https://tools.ietf.org/html/rfc7950) when- or choice-statements.

-The server MUST NOT change the txid value of a versioned element unless the element itself or a child element of that element has been changed.
+The server MUST NOT change the txid value of a versioned node unless the node itself or a child node of that node has been changed.
 The server MUST NOT change any txid values due to changes in config false data.